 Images from the Alaska Climate Adaptation Science Center show the Mendenhall Glacier in 1893 (left) compared to 2018 (right).
-The K'óox Kaadí/Suicide1 Glacier has retreated forming a basin in the side valley highlighted in red.
+The K'óox Kaadí/Suicide Glacier has retreated forming a basin in the side valley highlighted in red.
 This basin fills with water each year.
-Explore the history and formation of this glacial dammed lake: https://akcasc.org/2020/09/03/hidden-waters-view-the- suicide-basin-story-map/

-Mendenhall River gage was reading approximately 5 FT before the event.
+Explore the history and formation of this glacial dammed lake: https://akcasc.org/2020/09/03/hidden-waters-view-the- suicide-basin-story-map/ morning of Sunday, August 4th, water in the basin began dropping quickly as the drainage started sub glacially, and Mendenhall Lake slowly began to respond.
+The USGS Mendenhall River gage was reading approximately 5 FT before the event.
 Water levels rose rapidly over the next 2 days and crested at 15.99 ft early on August 6th.
 The Mendenhall River remained above flood stage for approximately 28 hours.
 The hydrographs for the 2023 and 2024 events are shown below.
 The 2024 event crested one day later in the year and approximately 1 foot higher on the river gage compared to 2023.